niplav/site/considerations_on_cryonics.md

 	1774744.1202585: 20
 	1775550.165284: 26

-It is now optimal to wait for 6 years, with an added value of more than
+It is now optimal to wait for 6 years, with an added value of ~\$800.
-\$800!
 This is probably due to very slight variations in the quality of cryopreservation at different ages of death.

 So in the case of high self-trust, it seems possible that limited amounts